-Figure 2 International Search Fund Activity by Stage
+Figure 2 International search fund activity by stage

+The sample set in this study is diverse, with international searchers in 14 countries on four continents.
 While the early international search funds were formed in the United Kingdom, beginning in 2003 search funds were formed in Latin America, Europe, Africa and Asia.

-Of the 28 international search funds formed as of December 2013, there were ten search funds located in the United Kingdom, five in Continental Europe, six in Mexico, three in the rest of Latin America, two in India, one in the Middle East and one in Africa.
+Of the 45 international search funds formed as of December 2015, there were 12 search funds located in the United Kingdom, nine in Continental Europe, 11 in Mexico, seven in the rest of Latin America, three in Asia, two in the Middle East and one in Africa.
 A detailed geographic split is shown in Figure 3.